-Water temperatures in the North Basin varied throughout the summer, with a maximum temperature of 21.5°C measured at the surface on July 7th, and a minimum temperature of 5.5°C measured near the bottom at 16 m on June 9th (Figure 4a, top).
-The temperature profiles indicate that the lake was strongly stratified for the extent of the sampling season, with the thermocline between 4 - 9 m deep, depending on the sampling date, and with the depth of thermocline increasing from June to September.
+Water temperatures in the North Basin varied throughout the summer, with a maximum temperature of $22.5^{\circ}$ C measured at the surface on July $12^{th}$ , and a minimum temperature of $5.8^{\circ}$ C measured near the bottom at 15 m on June $7^{th}$ (Figure 4a, top).
+The temperature profiles indicate that the lake was strongly stratified for the extent of the sampling season, with the thermocline being between 4.5-7 m deep, depending on the sampling date, and with the depth of thermocline increasing from June to September.
 This indicates the lake does not mix completely during the summer season.
-The bottom of the lake warmed slightly between the June and September sampling events, by about 1.2°C.
+The bottom of the lake warmed slightly between the June and September sampling events, by about $0.5^{\circ}$ C.

 The North Basin remained well oxygenated at the surface and in most of the water column throughout the summer, measuring above the CCME guidelines of 6.5 mg/L dissolved oxygen (Figure 4b, top).
-During each sampling event, oxygen rapidly dropped to anoxic levels (dissolved oxygen <1 mg/L) at the depth of the thermocline.
-On some dates, this drop happened extremely fast - for example, dissolved oxygen dropped from 8.44 mg/L to 0.12 mg/L between 3.5 m and 4 m.
+During each sampling event except in June, oxygen rapidly dropped to anoxic levels (dissolved oxygen <1 mg/L) at the depth of the thermocline.
+On those dates, this drop occurred rapidly at the thermocline depth.
+On the June $7^{th}$ sampling event, oxygen levels remained above anoxic levels until just above the bottom, where levels dropped below 1.0 mg/L at 15.0 m.